Mj7378/Jarvis_V1.0/README.md

 *   `App.tsx`: The root component that manages all state, user input, and orchestrates communication with services and panels.
 *   `services/aiOrchestrator.ts`: A dedicated module for all interactions with the `@google/genai` SDK, containing the system prompt and API call logic.
-*   `hooks/`: Reusable hooks for managing chat history, sound effects, speech synthesis, and speech recognition.
+*   `hooks/`: Reusable hooks for managing sound effects, speech synthesis, and speech recognition.
 *   `components/`: A comprehensive library of UI components, including:
     *   `ChatLog.tsx`: The scrollable chat history panel.
     *   `TacticalSidebar.tsx`: The icon-based sidebar for launching modules.